amphi2024/homebrew-amphi/README.md

 # Amphi Apps Homebrew Tap

-This is the official Homebrew tap for Amphi apps.
+This is the custom Homebrew tap for Amphi apps.

 ## Installation